SonicPixelation/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 I've been using <a href="https://github.com/nagadomi/waifu2x">waifu2x</a>, a web based neural network upscaler, and I've gotten some incredible results out of it for certain textures.
 Some original textures that are too low-res or have sharp edges, were not upscaled with waifu2x.
 Using Gimp, I manually upscaled and smoothed out the edges of pollution maps, low-res banners, and small character maps.
 I also manually retextured certain textures that I felt were unacceptable for a UHD pack, most notably the main menu A, B, and C save blocks.
 For the wanted poster, I edited a screenshot from an in-game cutscene that shows the poster at a higher resolution.

 <h3>I hope that you, the player, will feel like you're not even using a texture mod pack, yet have a superior graphical experience.</h3>

+Make sure to check "Prefetch Custom Textures" in the "Advanced" tab of the Graphics settings on the 5.0 build of Dolphin, this will cache the custom textures to RAM when Dolphin loads the game.
+This will prevent all stuttering caused by using custom textures.
+This texture pack should only load less than 2 GB to RAM (without the goo maps) which shouldn't be a problem for computers capable of playing the game at UHD smoothly anyway.

 The experimental pollution maps have an underscore prefix to prevent them from being loaded, simply delete the underscore to use these textures.
 These textures are very small (a few kilobytes), but for some reason when Dolphin loads these textures they add hundreds of megabytes or more to the total load, depending on the map.
 Does anyone know why this happens and could help me solve this issue?